guiding teacher / abbot

 August 2001

-Within two weeks after this ceremony, while travelling to the US to assist with a Buddhist teaching in a Korean temple near NYC, Sunim was in a flight heading into JFK airport within one hour of the attack on the World Trade Center on 9/11.
-His flight was abruptly lurched to a quick landing in the Midwest, while all flights were grounded “holding in place”.
-His Teacher had authorized him to need to function in a world utterly changed.
-Life doing retreats alone is no longer enough.
-But how take this practice out there, how step outside the temple ecosystem’s yet live this practice authentically?
-“And where?”
+Within two weeks after this ceremony, while travelling to the US to assist with a Buddhist teaching in a Korean temple near NYC, Sunim was in a flight heading into JFK airport during the attack on the World Trade Center on 9/11.
+The plane was diverted and forced to land in Minneapolis.

-In 2002, Zen Master Seung Sahn appointed Hyon Gak Sunim to be the Guiding Teacher of the Zen Hall at Hwa Gye Sah Temple, thereby becoming his official teaching representative at the temple where Zen Master Seung Sahn had been based for 50 years — where the Zen master had nursed his own Teacher to his death, in 1961, and where Zen Master Seung Sahn himself died among his students in November 2004 (on Hyon Gak Sunim’s fortieth birthday).
+In 2002, Zen Master Seung Sahn appointed Hyon Gak Sunim to be the Guiding Teacher of the Zen Hall at Hwa Gye Sah Temple, thereby becoming his official teaching representative at the temple where Zen Master Seung Sahn had been based for 50 years — where the Zen master had nursed his own Teacher to his death, in 1961, and where Zen Master Seung Sahn himself died among his students in November 2004.
 During the last years of his Teacher’s life, Sunim was also his Teacher’s secretary.

-In 2010, perceiving a limiting institutional rigidity emerging in Kwan Um training — which he felt to be incompatible with the edgy, spontaneous heart of Zen’s expedient means — Sunim decided to teach independently of the Kwan Um School of Zen’s hierarchy-structure, while continuing to remain faithful to the extraordinary teaching technologies that Zen Master Seung Sahn communicated first and so effectively through KUSZ, an excellent force of good dharma.
-Sunim constantly sends his students (and many unknowns) to Kwan Um School of Zen’s retreats, directs donations to KUSZ centers and practitioners, and a great many Kwan Um students and teachers often correspond and visit with him to get guidance in their practice.
+In 2010, perceiving a limiting institutional rigidity emerging in Kwan Um training — which he felt to be incompatible with the edgy, spontaneous heart of Zen’s expedient means — Sunim decided to teach independently of the Kwan Um School of Zen’s hierarchy-structure, while continuing to remain faithful to the extraordinary teaching technologies that Zen Master Seung Sahn communicated first and so effectively through KUSZ.
+Sunim often sends his students and others to Kwan Um School of Zen’s retreats, directs donations to KUSZ centers and practitioners, and a great many Kwan Um students and teachers often correspond and visit with him to get guidance in their practice.

 Dharma Talk Belgrade, Serbia, September 2016

 Sunim is often cited in Korean media with leading a revival of interest in Buddhism in Korean society, especially among the young and educated.
-His multi-million bestselling book, From Harvard to Hwa Gye Sah Temple (1999), is regarded as the first major Buddhist bestseller in Korean Buddhist history; and his editing, translation, and teaching of several texts by Zen Master Seung Sahn made him one of the most recognized and influential voices in modern Korean Buddhism.
-The Education Department of the Chogye Order has been quoted in Korean media: “It is believed that over 100 Koreans have left home [become monks or nuns] crediting Hyon Gak Sunim’s inspiring bestselling book that was published at the end of 1999.”
-Since his ordination in 1992, three beautiful Buddhist temples in Korea were donated to Sunim; he gave all of these temples to other monks and nuns.
+His multi-million bestselling book, Man Haeng: From Harvard to Hwa Gye Sah Temple (1999), is regarded as the first major Buddhist bestseller in Korean Buddhist history; and his editing, translation, and teaching of several texts by Zen Master Seung Sahn made him one of the most recognized and influential voices in modern Korean Buddhism.
+The Education Department of the Chogye Order has been quoted in Korean media: “It is believed that over 100 Korean people have left home [become monks or nuns] crediting Hyon Gak Sunim’s inspiring bestselling book that was published at the end of 1999.”
+Since his ordination in 1992, three Buddhist temples in Korea were donated to Sunim; he has transferred all of these temples to other monks and nuns.

-Due to his undeserved renown, Sunim became overwhelmed with teaching demands.
+Due to this undeserved renown in Korean society, Sunim became overwhelmed with teaching demands.
 Over-burdened by the excessive expectations, and weary of the politics of institutionalized Buddhism, Sunim left Korea for the West in 2009/10, and settled in Germany, where he is based today.

 As the former Buddhist co-Chaplain at Harvard University (1996-97), Sunim has given public talks at Harvard, Yale, Stanford, UC-Berkeley, Oxford, Columbia, NYU, Union Theological Seminary, Brown, SUNY, Université de Paris, University of London, Charles University (Prague), University of Latvia, Vilnius University, University of Salzburg, and University of Oslo, among many others, in addition to colleges, divinity schools, and countless temples throughout Korea, and other temples in Hong Kong, Singapore, Malaysia, Indonesia, and Japan.
 Sunim has led two large pilgrimages to Tibet, and in March 2008, he was caught up in the Lhasa Uprising, and placed under house arrest with others after witnessing the brutal crackdown of protesting monks in the temples around Lhasa.